lmclupr/brickpi-nodejs/README.md

 ## Limitations

 This is my first go at this module.
 I have only implemented the LEGO NXT Touch, Color and Ultrasonic sensors for now.
-I just added the Dexter dIMU sensor, but only the X axis Accelerometer.
+I just added the Dexter dIMU sensor, but only the acceleration bit.

 Stay posted, I'll be adding some more soon.